 e-Learning for Educators

-The WV ELSF Math and Science, a 15 week course, has been specifically designed for early childhood Pre-K educators, teacher assistants and lead teachers.
+Pre-K Science, a 7 week course, has been specifically designed for early childhood Pre-K educators, teacher assistants and lead teachers.

 This professional development is designed to assist Pre-K educators to recognize and implement appropriate environmental and instructional strategies that support early learning development integration of appropriate early learning experiences.
 Content will cover current theory, expectations of young children, teaching strategies, and the correlation to formative assessment and personalized learning.
-Upon completion of the course, educators will be able to select, plan, implement, observe, and evaluate appropriate early learning strategies that are standards-based and aligned to the WV ELSF.
+Upon completion of the course, educators will be able to select, plan, implement, observe, and evaluate appropriate early learning strategies that are standards-based and aligned to the early learning standards.

 By the end of this course, participants will